Battle pass: Concept and design

+In addition to monetization, the battle pass helps with player retention.
+The battle pass employs multiple psychological tricks in how it is made and presented to ensure its success.
+The first is the principle of progression or achievement, where unlocking each level of the battle pass feels like a success and the players can see how far away they are from each tier.
+Additionally, the quests that are used to unlock the battle pass are often simple things that the player might not realize they are doing, and once progress is made towards the goal, the player is incentivized to just complete the quest.
+Another psychological effect used is the fear of missing out (FOMO) generated by creating artificial scarcity.
+Each battle pass has rewards that can only be unlocked during that season of the battle pass before it is replaced by another battle pass, which makes players feel like they need to play in order to obtain those rewards.
+The sunk cost fallacy is also present in the battle pass system, where the players feel that in order to gain the most value from the time they have already spent, they need to complete the battle pass, even if their enjoyment of the game decreases over time.

-Battle passes and the rewards contained are only available for a limited time, most commonly a few months, after which a new season battle pass with a new set of rewards are available to be acquired.
+Battle passes and the rewards contained are only available for a limited time, most commonly a few months, after which a new season battle pass, with a new set of rewards, is available to be acquired.
+This approach follows the model of season passes used in other business areas.
 Most battle pass items are unobtainable after the season ends.
-This limited availability feeds into the psychological phenomenon of fear of missing out or FOMO, that a player, knowing certain rewards will only be available for a limited time, will be driven to buy and complete the battle pass to assure they have obtained the limited rewards in time, bringing more revenue to the game.
 To this end, a battle pass's progression towards rewards has to be balanced against expected gameplay time and what gameplay elements contribute towards this to avoid making the progression feel like grinding.
 For example, Halo Infinite's multiplayer debuted with a battle pass that was criticized for being too slow in progression, which developer 343 Industries stated they would observe and balance in the future.
+In contrast, Helldivers 2, Halo Infinite and Marvel Rivals allow players to continue to work towards rewards on battle passes they have purchased, even beyond the bounds of the season that the pass was offered for.